Prompt Engineering Guide

 How This Technique Differs from Existing Methods

-Standard prompting techniques, such as Chain-of-Thought (CoT) prompting, have shown success in multi-step reasoning by asking LLMs to generate intermediate reasoning steps before providing a final answer.
+Standard prompting techniques, such as Chain-of-Thought (CoT) Prompting, have shown success in multi-step reasoning by asking LLMs to generate intermediate reasoning steps before providing a final answer.
 However, it wasn’t clear which types of examples make the best prompts.
 Complexity-Based Prompting shows that more complex examples, which require more reasoning steps, result in better model performance compared to simpler ones.

 The method also applies to output selection: when multiple reasoning chains are generated, the model chooses the majority answer from the more complex reasoning chains.
 This process, called complexity-based consistency, further boosts accuracy.